savioabastos/ml_projects/README.md

 When creating a new repository on GitHub, be sure to select in the template field `python_template` from LASSE organization.
 So, all the files in this template will be moved to your new project.

+Use the --no-verify option to skip git commit hooks, e.g. ``git commit -m "commit message" --no-verify``.
+When the --no-verify option is used, the pre-commit and commit-msg hooks are bypassed.

 ## VS Code integration

 File `.vscode/settings.json` contains the default workspace configurations to automatically activate the formatter, linter, type check and sort imports in VS Code.
 Most of them promote file verification when saving the document. *Remember to select the correct python environment into the VS Code to enable it to use the packages installed into the environment*.